 In order to account for both the protein environment and enzyme reactivity, as well as for ligand reactivity, several tools have been developed that combine docking with ligand reactivity determination methods.
-Among these is the reactivity-binding model proposed by Jung et al.45 who tried to predict the regioselectivity of biotransformations performed by CYP1A2.
+Among these is the reactivity-binding model proposed by Jung et al. who tried to predict the regioselectivity of biotransformations performed by CYP1A2.
 Their model proposed docking compounds to the crystal structure of CYP1A2, followed by determination of activation energies (based on AM1 calculations) of the metabolism reactions in which the predicted binding poses were involved.
 The energy terms obtained from docking and AM1 calculations were then used to compute the metabolic probability that a site would be preferred for a biotransformation.
 This approach provided excellent results, with the preferred site being predicted for 8 out of 12 compounds, although this set may be too small to draw conclusions.
 However, while this study provided an important insight into hybrid methods, it only involves one CYP isoform and a low number of tested compounds.

-Another hybrid method, this time describing CYP3A4 metabolism, was developed by Oh et al.45 The method, termed MLite, describes four CYP3A4-mediated reactions: aliphatic hydroxylation, N-dealkylation, O-dealkylation and aromatic hydroxylation.
+Another hybrid method, this time describing CYP3A4 metabolism, was developed by Oh et al. The method, termed MLite, describes four CYP3A4-mediated reactions: aliphatic hydroxylation, N-dealkylation, O-dealkylation and aromatic hydroxylation.
 To describe the accessibility of a compound inside the active site of CYP3A4 Oh et al. implemented the ensemble catalyticphore-based docking method, along with quantum mechanical calculations for the ligand reactivity predictions.
 The method was trained on a small set of 47 molecules and tested on 25 - the success rate based on the top2 metric was 76%.
-Metasite, a hybrid method-based program developed by Cruciani et. al.,46 allows the user to predict both the potential cytochrome enzyme (of CYP1A2, CYP2C9, CYP2C19, CYP2D6, or CYP3A4) and the potential SoM of a compound of interest.
+Metasite, a hybrid method-based program developed by Cruciani et. al., allows the user to predict both the potential cytochrome enzyme (of CYP1A2, CYP2C9, CYP2C19, CYP2D6, or CYP3A4) and the potential SOM of a compound of interest.
 This program utilizes GRID flexible molecular interaction fields (GRID-MIFs) to characterize the CYP enzyme and GRID probe pharmacophore recognition to characterize the ligand of interest.
 Metasite assesses the compatibility of the enzyme-ligand pairs, in terms of accessibility in the enzyme active site and of reactivity of the ligand and provides the user with the predicted SoM.
 Upon testing this program against CYP substrates provided by several pharmaceutical companies, the predictions typically achieved high accuracy, ranging from 83-90%, with one 2D6-specific set achieving 62%.

 Our research group has been involved in the development of our own hybrid method - IMPACTS.
-42 This tool is based on our docking program FITTED18, that takes care of providing an accurate binding pose of a compound of interest in the active site of a CYP isoform of interest.
-The docking is paired with pre-computed activation energies obtained at the B3LYP/6-31G level of theory for a series of relevant fragments that are then assigned to the molecule of interest.
-42 Across 4 CYP isoforms, IMPACTS has showed excellent accuracies, ranging from 75% (considering the top2 metric) for CYP3A4 to 82% for 2C9.
+This tool is based on our docking program FITTED, that takes care of providing an accurate binding pose of a compound of interest in the active site of a CYP isoform of interest.
+The docking is paired with pre-computed activation energies obtained at the B3LYP/6-31G\ level of theory for a series of relevant fragments that are then assigned to the molecule of interest.
+Across 4 CYP isoforms, IMPACTS has showed excellent accuracies, ranging from 75% (considering the top2 metric) for CYP3A4 to 82% for 2C9.
 Overall, on average, the accuracy of IMPACTS is 77%.
 Importantly, our tool was extensively tested on over 700 drugs and drug-like compounds, which makes it reliable for a broad range of compounds.
-Another important consideration of IMPACTS is that it is fully implemented within our drug-discovery platform FORECASTER, which is freely available for academia.
-42, 47 comprehensive studies of hepatotoxic drugs and drug metabolites, among others.
-It is known that liver-related toxicity is associated with common toxicophores, including but not limited to alkynes and electron-rich aromatic heterocycles that either become oxidized into toxic metabolites or directly bind to the heme iron and inhibit the liver's cytochrome P450 enzymes.
+Another important consideration of IMPACTS is fully implemented within our drug-discovery platform FORECASTER, which is freely available for academia.